 - a clinical psychologist – a healthcare professional who specialises in the assessment and treatment of mental health conditions

-- an educational psychologist – a professional who assists children who are having trouble progressing with their education due to emotional, psychological or behavioural factors
+- an educational psychologist – a professional who assists children who are having trouble progressing with their education as the result of emotional, psychological or behavioural factors

 Some of the interventions these health professionals may provide are outlined below.

-One of the main types of intervention used to help children with DCD manage their condition is known as a 'task-orientated approach'.
+One of the main types of intervention used to help children with DCD manage their condition is known as a task-oriented approach.

-This involves working with you and your child to identify specific activities which cause difficulties and finding ways to overcome them.
+This involves working with you and your child to identify specific activities that cause difficulties, and finding ways to overcome them.

 Your child may also benefit from adapting tasks to make them easier to perform, such as adding special grips to pens to make them easier to hold, or wearing loose-fitting clothes and Velcro fasteners rather than shoelaces to make dressing easier.